Podchaser Logo

 9:47

-don't first identify the disease.
-So maybe
+if you don't first identify the disease.
+So

 9:49

-it's an hour of encouragement.
+may this be an hour of encouragement.
 You're listening

 9:52

-all across the country from Guam to
+all across the country, from Guam to

 9:54

 the Cayman Islands.
-How many of you
+How many of you struggle with this

 9:56